Potato: Genetic engineering

-Growth and cultivation
+Cultivation

 Seed potatoes

-Potatoes are generally grown from seed potatoes, tubers specifically grown to be free from disease and to provide consistent and healthy plants.
+Potatoes are generally grown from "seed potatoes", tubers specifically grown to be free from disease and to provide consistent and healthy plants.
 To be disease free, the areas where seed potatoes are grown are selected with care.
 In the US, this restricts production of seed potatoes to only 15 states out of all 50 states where potatoes are grown.
 These locations are selected for their cold, hard winters that kill pests and summers with long sunshine hours for optimum growth.
-In the UK, most seed potatoes originate in Scotland, in areas where westerly winds reduce aphid attack and the spread of potato virus pathogens.
+In the UK, most seed potatoes originate in Scotland, in areas where westerly winds reduce aphid attacks and the spread of potato virus pathogens.

-Potatoes can also be grown from true seeds.

 Phases of growth

 Potato growth can be divided into five phases.
 During the first phase, sprouts emerge from the seed potatoes and root growth begins.
 During the second, photosynthesis begins as the plant develops leaves and branches above-ground and stolons develop from lower leaf axils on the below-ground stem.
-In the third phase the tips of the stolons swell forming new tubers and the shoots continue to grow and flowers typically develop soon after.
+In the third phase the tips of the stolons swell, forming new tubers, and the shoots continue to grow, with flowers typically developing soon after.
 Tuber bulking occurs during the fourth phase, when the plant begins investing the majority of its resources in its newly formed tubers.
 At this phase, several factors are critical to a good yield: optimal soil moisture and temperature, soil nutrient availability and balance, and resistance to pest attacks.
 The fifth phase is the maturation of the tubers: the leaves and stems senesce and the tuber skins harden.